ruiyu0/ruiyu0.github.io/_pages/about.md

   image: "../images/UofL_background.jpg"
 ---

-I am a Tenure-Track Assistant Professor in the <a href="https://engineering.louisville.edu/academics/departments/computer">Department of Computer Science and Engineering</a> at the University of Louisville.
+I am a Tenure-Track Assistant Professor in the <a href="https://engineering.louisville.edu/academics/departments/computer">CSE department at University of Louisville (UofL)</a>.
 I received my PhD in Information Sciences and Technology from the Pennsylvania State University in 2023, and my Bachelor's and Master's degrees from Tsinghua University.

 I lead the **Intelligent Vision and Interaction Lab**.
 My research vision is to create intelligent systems that can perceive the dynamic, 3D world and interact with it in a human-centric, trustworthy, and beneficial manner.
 To achieve this, my lab's research is driven by three interconnected thrusts: